yankeebobo/statamicthemes.github.io/_articles/2013-01-20-building-your-first-statamic-theme-part-two.md

 ---
-main_img: ""
-title: >
-  Building Your First Statamic Theme Part
+title: "Building Your First Statamic Theme Part Two"
-  Two
-meta_title: ""
+layout: post
 meta_desc: >
   The second article in the three part series on building your first Statamic